babelouest/glewlwyd/docs/OAUTH2.md

 #### Data Parameters

-Request body arameters must be encoded using the `application/x-www-form-urlencoded` format.
+Request body parameters must be encoded using the `application/x-www-form-urlencoded` format.

 ```
 grant_type: text, must be set to "refresh_token".
-refresh_token: text, a valid refres_token, mandatory
+refresh_token: text, a valid ref res_token, mandatory
 scope: text, must the same scope or a sub scope of the scope used to provide the refresh_token, optional
 ```